hirezio/observer-spy/README.md

 It does the following things:

-1. Changes the `AsyncScheduler` delegate to use `VirtualTimeScheduler` (which gives you the ability to use "virtual time" instead of having long tests.
+1. Changes the `AsyncScheduler` delegate to use `VirtualTimeScheduler` (which gives you the ability to use "virtual time" instead of having long tests).
-2. Passes a `flush` function you can call to `flush()` when you want to virtually pass time forward.
+2. Passes a `flush` function you can call to `flush()` the virtual time (pass time forward).
 3. Works well with `done` if you pass it as the second parameter (instead of the first)

 Example: